DeepQuantum/dconstruct/README.md

 In order to make dconstruct as easy to use as possible, it's recommended that you add the .\bin directory inside the dconstruct folder to your `PATH`.
 You can find out more [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/), or follow these quick steps:

 - Go into your windows search bar and type "environment variables", you should get an option that reads "Edit the system environment variables"
 - After selecting that option, you should get a window with the title "System properties".
-In the bottom right of that window, above the Ok, Cancel and Apply, buttons, you should see a button that says "Environment variables..."
+Above the "Ok", "Cancel" and "Apply" buttons, you should see a button that says "Environment variables..."
 - After clicking this button, another window should appear.
 Here, go into the second table (titled "System variables") and find the entry with the variable name "Path".
 Double click it.
 - In this dialog, select the "New" option on the right.
 Now paste in the path to the .\bin directory.
 It should look something like this: